reyvaz/Rainfall_Variation/README.md

 #### Contents:

-1. [rainfall_variation.ipynb](rainfall_variation.ipynb) Jupiter notebook that processes the data and creates the plot.
+1. [rainfall_variation.ipynb](rainfall_variation.ipynb) Jupyter notebook that processes the data and creates the plot.
 1. [ann_arbor.csv](ann_arbor.csv) contains rainfall and snowfall data from all stations in Ann Arbor MI., for the period reported.
 2. [santa_barbara.csv](santa_barbara.csv) contains rainfall and snowfall data for all stations in Santa Barbara CA., for the period reported.
 3. [montgomery.csv](montgomery.csv) contains rainfall and snowfall data for all stations in Montgomery AL., for the period reported.